JamilaAlsadik1/Soapure1/Soapure/readme.txt

 - start to build my web app with individual user acounts autherntication and configure for https.
 - adding helloWorldController.
 - modify the HelloWorldController class to use Razor view files.
--modify Views/shared/_Layout.cshtml and add the website in the left side of the navigation bar + adding "our soaps" to the navigation bar to explore the products.
+-modify Views/shared/_Layout.cshtml and add the website in the left side of the navigation bar + adding "our product" to the navigation bar to explore the products.
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 2021-10-04  1:32pm
 -Examine the Views/_ViewStart.cshtml file